ExeQue/mutators-base/examples/pipe-separated-serializer.md

     public function __construct()
     {
         parent::__construct(
-            new CompoundMutator([ // Run the mutators in sequence Explode::make('|'), // Explode the string with a pipe separator Map::make(Trim::make()), // Trim each value
+            new Sequence([ // Run the mutators in sequence Explode::make('|'), // Explode the string with a pipe separator Map::make(Trim::make()), // Trim each value
                 Filter::make(), // Remove empty values